 Corporate America's crypto experiment is facing a reality check.
 After years of investors paying ~US$2.80 for every $1 of cryptocurrency sitting in corporate treasuries, people are beginning to ask themselves - why not just buy it directly?

-Treasury company stocks are falling toward the value of their underlying holdings - and so too did a metric called mNAV (market multiple of Net Asset Value) across both Bitcoin and Ethereum treasury companies in July-August.
+Crypto treasury stocks recently fell toward the intrinsic value of their underlying holdings - and so too did a metric called mNAV (market multiple of Net Asset Value) across both Bitcoin and Ethereum-linked companies during July and August:

 Bitcoin Treasury Companies: